Page Editor Options - CSS Tab

 Part 2 - Setting up Expression - Page Editor Options - CSS Tab

-Auto Mode is the mode to use if your New to CSS, this mode allows you to learn as Expression Web does all the work, however there are caveats.
+Auto Mode is the mode to use if you are New to CSS, this mode allows you to learn as Expression Web does all the work, however there are caveats.

 Fig 1 Page Editor Options - CSS Tab

-This screen shot (click to enlarge) shows the settings I recommend if you are new to CSS.
+This screen shot shows the settings I recommend if you are new to CSS.

 Style Application Mode - Set to Auto Mode